Yuricst/TelescopeTasking.jl/README.md

 ### Quick start

+This repository is developed on Julia v1.10.
+Download from: [https://julialang.org/downloads/](https://julialang.org/downloads/).
-`cd` to the repository, start the julia-repl, then run
+Once julia is setup, `git clone` and `cd` to the repository, start the julia-repl, then run

 ```julia-repl
 julia> ]